-How To Frame Charcoal Drawings
+How To Frame Charcoal Drawings?

 Charcoal drawings are a favorite among beginners because of its versatility.
-Bold lines, smudges, edges that are blended and soft lines are all possible with an ease of use that isn’t possible with other mediums.
+Bold lines, smudges, edges that are blended, and soft lines are all possible with an ease of use that isn’t possible with other mediums.
 But how do you frame a drawing or coloring book page that is drawn in charcoal when the charcoal itself is so malleable?

 Applying Backing to the Paper

-How To Frame Charcoal DrawingsA backing for an art piece is a section of board or cardboard that you’ll use to affix the charcoal drawing to a more stable surface that won’t bend or crease the page.
+Backing for an art piece is a section of board or cardboard that you’ll use to affix the charcoal drawing to a more stable surface that won’t bend or crease the page.
 Artist tape is available for this process at any major art supply retailer.
 You can also use V and T hinges, which are various ways of using artist tape to attach the charcoal drawing to the backing.

 A T hinge is two pieces of tape, one going vertically on the crease between the page and the backing and another crossing the backing horizontally where the top of the paper meets the board.
 It is called this because it looks like a T when finished.

-The backing you use needs to seal the drawing into the frame so that moisture doesn’t get into the boxed in area inside of the frame.
+The backing you use needs to seal the drawing into the frame so that moisture doesn’t get into the boxed-in area inside of the frame.
 If moisture gets in, discoloration from mold spores or condensation will ruin your drawing.
 This can be done by covering the back of the frame with foil or using the artist tape you used to secure the drawing to seal the gap on the back of the frame shut.

 Want to know where to find the best coloring supplies for adults?